Application Process for General Ethics and Interdisciplinary Ethics Fellowships

 Interdisciplinary Ethics Fellowship

 This program is rooted in the commitment of the Center for Ethics in Society to bringing ethical reflection to bear on pressing social problems.
 Addressing many of these social problems involves knowledge of the work of the social sciences, law, engineering, and the life sciences.
 The premise of this program is that the normative scholarship of our fellows will be enhanced by engagement with empirically-oriented scholars.
 To that end, each fellow in the program will be matched with a partner research center at Stanford that is dedicated to interdisciplinary research.
-The Stanford Institute for Human-Centered Artificial Intelligence (HAI) will be a partner center again this year.
-For that partnership, we are especially interested in candidates with research interests in artificial intelligence.
-We are also interested in candidates with research interests in biomedical ethics for partnerships with other centers, but all applicants whose work may intersect with empirically-oriented scholarship will be considered.
+For 2023-24, we are especially interested in candidates with research interests in artificial intelligence and biomedical ethics, but all applicants whose work may intersect with empirically-oriented scholarship will be considered.
 Applicants need not name a possible partner center on campus or tailor their materials for this type of fellowship.
 The Interdisciplinary Ethics Fellows and partner centers will be selected based on the natural match between their work.
-Fellows will participate in the regular intellectual life of the partner center and the Center for Ethics in Society (e.g., attend weekly workshops; events; professional training opportunities), interact with undergraduates in the Ethics in Society Program, teach one class per year, and contribute to an interdisciplinary ethics community across the campus.
+Fellows will participate in the regular intellectual life of the partner center and the Center for Ethics in Society (e.g., attend weekly workshops; events; professional training opportunities), teach one class per year, interact with undergraduates in the Ethics in Society Program, and contribute to an interdisciplinary ethics community across the campus.

 Appointment Requirements and Application Details